Rahmerh/dotfiles/README.md

 The install script is designed to be re-run multiple times, so in case you want to make your changes just run `./install` again.

+You can also clone this script to any directory you want.
+It will only create symlinks for all needed configurations.

 Be warned, these dotfiles have only been tested on MacOS at the time of writing.
 I am planning to include a linux install script as well.

 ### ⚠️ Warning in advance